 High conflict personalities are common in divorce cases.
 And although there are specific ways to deal with a high conflict personality, there are differences in both strategy and communication with such types and their attorneys.

 Read carefully and we promise by the end of this article, you will be far more knowledgeable about this topic.

 Divorcing a high conflict personality versus a narcissist

 In our opinion there are subtle differences between a typical high conflict personality and a person who may suffer from narcissistic personality disorder.

-We wrote an article about divorcing a narcissist husband and divorcing a narcissist wife, which we think is helpful and you should read.
+We wrote articles on divorcing a narcissist husband and divorcing a narcissist wife, which we think is helpful and you should read.
 We also wrote an elaborate guide on how to negotiate with a narcissist.

 Such a personality refuses to see a perspective other than his or her own unless that perspective matches what the narcissist believes is his or her own.